 Favourites are probably Stewart Lee, Richard Herring, Sean Lock, Larry David (Curb Your Enthusiasm, Seinfeld), Josie Long and think 'The Thick Of It' is the world's greatest TV show.

 I threw all this in because the difference between a good conversation and a great conversation always means laughing at the same things in the same way.
-Rambling and surreal (or Dad-Joke) humour is what I go for, usually.
-A bit of cynical sarcasm is OK, but too much becomes wearing.
+Rambling and surreal humour (with a small injection of hopeless Dad-Jokes) is what I go for, usually.
+A bit of knowing, dry, cynical sarcasm is fine (but too much becomes wearing after a while).

-A pretty wide bunch o' stuff (I like digging quite deep to see what strange things I can find to listen to in secondhand record shops etc).
-It would be great if a potential match knows who Scott Walker is, but it's not essential.
-As with most interests, it's more important you have a roving, curious and open mind - similar likes are what get conversations started quicker.
-But whether or not the tastes actually match mine is irrelevant - it's just crucial you have a particular taste to begin with, beyond what's played on TV and Radio 1.
+Radio 6, Beardy electronica, 60's Garage bands, 80's Art Pop, and Thrash Metal.
+And Jazz.
+A pretty wide bunch of stuff.
+It would be great if you know who Scott Walker is or you spent your earlier years (or now) frequenting indie dive-pubs.
+As with most interests, it's more important you have a roving, curious and open mind.
+Whether or not the tastes actually match mine is irrelevant - it's just crucial you have a particular taste to begin with, beyond what's played on TV and Radio 1.

 Anything by Werner Herzog or the Coen Brothers.
 1970's Thrillers (Klute, The Parallax View, All The President's Men).
 Sideways (and anything else starring Paul Giamatti).
 Guillermo Del Toro movies (Pan's Labyrinth etc).
 Stand By Me (a film that can reduce an SAS Commando to tears).
 David Fincher and David Lynch.
 Steve Martin and John Candy movies (yes, even the crappy family ones).
 Zombie Films.
 Silent comedies (Buster Keaton etc).
 Obscure BFI Documentaries.
 And Radio 5's film reviews with Kermode and Mayo is essential listening......